 About 75% of the raptors that Christine’s Critters admits each year have been struck by a vehicle.

 Please don’t throw food waste or garbage outside your car.
 It attracts rodents, and birds of prey come close to the roadways to prey on the rodents and are hit by cars.

-Salsa was being kept as a pet in an apartment in a birdcage in the Bronx.
-As a result, Salsa is imprinted on humans and unable to be released into the wild.
+Salsa was a pet in an apartment in a birdcage in the Bronx.
+As a result, Salsa is imprinted on humans and cannot to be released into the wild.

 Please remember, Raptors do NOT make good pets, and it is illegal to possess them unless they’re properly licensed for educational purposes.